pucelle/vscode-run-on-save/README.md

 | ---                              | ---
 | `runOnSave.statusMessageTimeout` | Specify the default timeout milliseconds after which the status bar message will hide, default value is `3000`, means 3 seconds.
 | `runOnSave.ignoreFilesBy`        | Specifies it to ignore files that list in `.gitignore` or `.npmignore`. default value is empty list.
+| `runOnSave.shell`                | Specify in which shell the commands are executed, defaults to the default vscode shell.
+| `runOnSave.defaultRunIn`         | Specify default `runIn` for all the commands, it equals to `vscode` if not specified.
 | `runOnSave.commands`             | Specify the array of commands to execute and related info, its child options as below.
 | `runOnSave.commandBeforeSaving`  | Same format as `runOnSave.commands`, but runs it before saving action happens, and document is not saved yet.
-| `runOnSave.shell`                | Specify in which shell the commands are executed, defaults to the default vscode shell.

 ### Command Options